Rebirth (Buddhism): In Early Buddhism

-There are several references to rebirth in the Early Buddhist texts (henceforth EBTs), however also to ancestor worship and a spirit world associated with the afterlife.
+There are several references to rebirth in the Early Buddhist texts (henceforth EBTs).
 Some key suttas which discuss rebirth include Mahakammavibhanga Sutta (Majjhima Nikaya "MN" 136); Upali Sutta (MN 56); Kukkuravatika Sutta (MN 57); Moliyasivaka Sutta (Samyutta Nikaya "SN" 36.21); and Sankha Sutta (SN 42.8).

 There are various terms which refer to the rebirth process, such as Āgati-gati, Punarbhava and others.
 The term Āgati literally means 'coming back, return', while Gati means 'going away' and Punarbhava means 're-becoming'.
 Numerous other terms for rebirths are found in the Buddhist scriptures, such as Punagamana, Punavasa, Punanivattati, Abhinibbatti, and words with roots of *jati and *rupa.

 According to Damien Keown, the EBTs state that on the night of his awakening, the Buddha attained the ability to recall a vast number of past lives along with numerous details about them.
 These early scriptures also state that he could remember "as far as ninety one eons" (Majjhima Nikaya i.483).
 An interpretation of these memories is a link to deceased ancestors and their individual lives and memories, with later views interpreting these as personal memories of past lives.

 Bhikkhu Sujato notes that there are three main principles of rebirth in early Buddhism: